subrata05/AVR-EasyIO/README.md

 # AVR EasyIO

-**AVR EasyIO** is a lightweight utility header for simplifying GPIO and ADC operations in bare-metal AVR programming.
+**AVR EasyIO** is a lightweight utility header for simplifying GPIO, ADC and PWM operations in bare-metal AVR programming.
 It abstracts the verbose register manipulations into readable and efficient helper functions, without sacrificing performance or control.

 ## Features